der-tale/Photographer-s-Delight/readme.md

   * Automatic fading (with an optional play/pause switch)
   * Image captions

-PD is written in CoffeeScript, a compiled and minified version is included to get everything up running quickly.
+PD is written in CoffeeScript, a compiled and minified version is included to get everything up and running quickly.

 To view a demo have a look at my [photographic portfolio][portfolio] on my website or just pull the code and check out the samples.